Your cart is currently empty!

 “What’s the first?”
 I asked.

-“It’s just my mom … Mrs. Bloom … She loves apricot jam best of all jams.
-So now she’ll have more to pile on her toast,” he said.
+“It’s just my mom … Mrs. Bloom,” he said.
+“She loves apricot jam best of all jams.
+So now she’ll have more to pile on her toast.”

-”I finished the tangerine, kicked some dust with my sandals, and said, “Okay, come on.
+I finished the tangerine, kicked some dust with my sandals, and said, “Okay, come on.
 Give me a hint.
-What’s this other secret about?
+What’s this other secret about?”

-He just said that things are changing fast, and not everyone can handle that—especially not the extra sensitive, like me.
+He just said that things are changing fast, and not everyone can handle that—especially not the extra sensitive.
+Like me.

 He said all he could say was that it’s something that’s going to affect everyone’s feelings—his, his parents’, and probably mine too.

 I tried so hard to figure out how six apricot trees could mess with everyone’s feelings, but my brain was as empty and hollow as a joompa—a hole in a trunk.
+Which is weird, because that just doesn’t happen.
+I’m almost never out of ideas.

-It felt like Mr. and Mrs. Bloom, and Oggy, and even the trees were in on it, and I was the only one left out—standing there with my sandals all dusty.
+As he ran down the hill, the six young trees stood tall in the dirt—like they were all looking straight at me.
+It felt like Mr. and Mrs. Bloom, and Oggy, and even the trees were in on something—and I was the only one not invited.
+Just standing there, with dust on my sandals and nothing to do but wait.

 What a classic Monday.

-Tomorrow is a Special Tuesday.
+Never mind.
+Tomorrow is Special Tuesday.

-I don’t mind places with those super soft yellow-ish lights—I actually kind of love them.
-They’re nothing like the man with the white beard’s guest house, where the lights are so bright they flood everything, and you have to hold your hand above your eyes just to look around.
+They’re nothing like the man with the white beard’s guest house, where the lights are so bright they flood everything, and you have to put your hand above your eyes just to see.

-In our house, I think it’s kind of in the middle.
+At our house, I think it’s kind of in the middle.

 But I remember.